 - Sexual Abuse Awareness Training for teachers, volunteers and school employees

-- Sample forms for employee and volunteer applications, references and interviews as part of the Skillful Screening Process
+- Training for screening personnel and sample forms for employee and volunteer applications, references and interviews, as part of the Skillful Screening Process

-- School Safety Policy and Procedure forms that dovetail with Sexual Abuse Awareness Training
+- School Safety Policies and Procedures that dovetail with Sexual Abuse Awareness Training

 - Supplemental policies related to school athletics

-- The Abuse Prevention Systems online Control Panel, giving school administrators the ability to easily monitor the 5-Part Safety System
+- The MinistrySafe online Control Panel, giving school administrators the ability to easily monitor the 5-Part Safety System

-"The MinistrySafe safety system has provided key elements ensuring the overall safety of the children who attend Covenant Classical School.
+"The Abuse Prevention Systems safety system has provided key elements ensuring the overall safety of the children who attend Covenant Classical School.
 Gregory Love and Kimberlee Norris care deeply about protecting children and organizations that serve children."

 Bryce R. Danley